Hybrid Encryption with Certified Deletion in Preprocessing Model: Constructions

-In particular, using an argument similar to the analysis of Theorem \ref{Thm: Construction2: CD}, any computationally unbounded adversary with non-negligible advantage for certified deletion security of the construction, translates into the corresponding attackers with non-negligible advantage for the security of the underlying primitives ($iKEM $ and DEM-CD deletion security).
-We omit the detailed description of the construction and the proof as they largely follow those of Construction~2.
-One difference between the two constructions is that, for clarity of exposition, Construction 2 is described for a one-bit message, and extended to multi-bit messages by repeated application of one-bit construction, while Construction 1 is for multi-bit messages.
+} holds against any, possibly unbounded, two-stage adversary $\mathcal{A} = (\mathcal{A}_1,\mathcal{A}_2)$, which is precisely $\text{EV-}q_e\text{-CD}$ security of {\PCD} against an unbounded $\mathcal{A}_1$, i.e., information-theoretic certified deletion security. \end{proof} An important difference between the two constructions is that Construction 2 in its basic form is for a one-bit message (and can be extended to multi-bit messages by repeated application to each bit of the message), while Construction 1 is for multi-bit message.